EnglishEnglish

 Prefer listening?
 You can play the audio version of the rest of this article below.

-1. Prevent damage (cables, devices, and my own mistakes)
+1. Prevent damage (cables, devices, and installation mistakes)

 2. Reduce nuisance trips